cmdotcom/text-sdk-java/README.md

 ## Sending a rich message
-By using the `MessageBuilder` it is possible to create images with media for channels such as WhatsApp and RCS
+By using the `MessageBuilder` it is possible to create images with media for channels such as WhatsApp and Viber
 ```cs
  MessagingClient client = new MessagingClient("YourProductToken");